Jenna Cittadino, Program Director

 Kristina Haddad, Program Director

 Kristina Haddad currently serves as Program Director at SGA.
 Previously she was the Director of the Indigenous Rights portfolio in North America for the Leonardo DiCaprio Foundation.
 In her current capacity, she works to support the programs and projects of the organization.
 Kristina was the Forestry Project Manager for the Environment Now Foundation, Santa Monica, California, where she managed grant making and worked closely with forest activists on the development of strategy and the implementation of initiatives.
-Before joining Environment Now, she was the Programs Director at Santa Monica BayKeeper (now LA Watrkeeper), where she ran the successful BeachKeeper Volunteer Water Quality Monitoring Program, as well as many other projects and programs.
+Before joining Environment Now, she was the Programs Director at Santa Monica BayKeeper (now LA Waterkeeper), where she ran the successful BeachKeeper Volunteer Water Quality Monitoring Program, as well as many other projects and programs.
 She is a graduate of the University of California at Berkeley.
-In addition she is also an accomplished performer and writer.
-Her original one woman environmentally themed show “Save Sheldon” toured through the west coast and she is now working on adapting her original show “Miss Ethnic Non-Specific” into a film
+In addition she is also an accomplished performer, acting coach and writer.
+Her original one woman environmentally themed show “Save Sheldon” toured through the west coast and she is now working on adapting her original show “Miss Ethnic Non-Specific” into a film.

 Leslie Mintz Tamminen, Education and Environmental Programs Director